12 things every couple needs to do after the engagement

 7. Talk Numbers

 With the budget figure sorted, start talking about the number of guests.
 After all, the budget will be hugely impacted by the number of guests you invite - as you found out if you checked out the 'How to calculate your budget' article above.

 The best thing to do is to list everyone you would like to invite, then cull the list by importance if necessary.

-I'm guessing you've googled what the average wedding cost is in the UK.
+I'm guessing you've Googled what the average wedding cost is in the UK.
 I feel you.
-So many conflicting figures on how much an average wedding costs these days, you're left feeling non of the wiser.
+So many conflicting figures on how much an average wedding costs these days, that you are left feeling none of the wiser.

 It really depends on where in the UK you live or where you want your wedding to be.
 Costs vary considerably on absolutely everything, from venue hire to catering costs per head, so do your research carefully before starting with booking things!
 I’ve written a helpful guide on different wedding options (venues & styles of weddings), and how much each costs here.

 8. Your Wedding Party

 This one always brings a smile to my face as it's one of the nicest parts of wedding planning.
 It'll feel like the second round of proposals!
 Choosing your bridesmaids, best man/woman, and speech readers will feel exciting and important for all involved.
 These special people will be with you every step of the way, so choose wisely.